adityapanyala/mavenjava/README.md

 Next is to push the project into GitHub, for this, create a new repository in GitHub!
 Click on create repository!
 Copy the HTTPs URL as shown to be copied into Jenkins!
-Open Git Bash to push the project into GitHub! copy the eclipse file make into working directory by git init now copy the http code by
+Open Git Bash to push the project into GitHub!!! copy the eclipse file make into working directory by git init now copy the http code by
 $ git remote add origin http code https://github.com/archanareddyse/mavenjava.git